 Nevada may take the lead in cannabis innovation.
 Vegas already has a vast drive-thru dispensary, Native Tribes are thinking of creating banking opportunities, and there is talk of permitting consumption in public bars and restaurants.

+Any 18-year old may secure a medical marijuana card for Nevada purchase, and medical marijuana dispensaries will accept medical marijuana cards from other states.
 But, with passage of cannabis legalization, no one needs a medical card.
 Adult customers may possess 1 ounce for flower or 3.5 grams of concentrates with valid I.D.
-But, patients with a medical recommendation can have 2.50 ounces of cannabis flower.
+But, patients with a medical recommendation can have 2.50 ounces of unusealbe cannabis every 14 days.

 This rustic forested state is a good neighbor.
 New Hampshire accepts medical cannabis registrations and recommendations from other states.
 The possession limit is 2 ounces, and your medical need must also be acceptable on New Hampshire’s list of approved medial conditions.